david4096/sheepdog-exporter/README.md

 ## Issues

 * Provenance to the original JSON schemas are lost.
+  * It has not been tested if JSON dumps can be used as sheepdog input.
 * Some functions in the exporter are unused.
 * Print messages cannot be easily suppressed.
 * Errors in converting data from DCP are not always relayed properly to the CLI.